hqoss/rabbit_mq/README.md

   use RabbitCase

   setup_all do
+    # Omit this if your application starts the producer by default
+    # as part of your supervision tree.
     assert {:ok, _pid} = start_supervised(AirlineRequestProducer.child_spec())

     # Make sure our tests receive all messages published to the `airline_request`